chrisjbillington/hg-export-tool/README.md

 }
 ```

-The git repositories must not already exist.
-If the filepaths in this file are relative
+If the git already exist for a given mapping, that conversion will be skipped.
+Delete
+the git repository and run the tool again to redo the conversion.If the filepaths in
-paths, they will be interpreted relative to the directory containing the repo mapping
+this file are relative paths, they will be interpreted relative to the directory
-file.
+containing the repo mapping file.

 All remaining arguments will be passed to invocations of `hg-fast-export.sh`.